-If you are experiencing a dental emergency or are concerned about pain you feel in your mouth, call us now at (503) 305-5051 to be seen the same day.
-We’ll relieve your pain as soon as possible and can help reduce your anxiety with free sedation, if needed.
+If you are experiencing a dental emergency or are concerned about the pain you feel in your mouth, call us now at (503) 305-5051 to be seen the same day.
+We’ll relieve your pain as soon as possible and can help reduce your anxiety with free sedation if needed.

 If you are not having an emergency, you can call us to schedule your appointment, or you can fill out our convenient appointment form, and someone from our dental team will call you back shortly.